lindseyburger/microserviceArchitecture/microservices_blog_1.28.2021.md

 I also liked how the blog explained the difference in granularities between Microservices, Miniservices and Macroservices.
 I think last class we really drove home the great features of microservices, so I was left wondering why any company wouldn't use this architecture, so it was interesting to see the pros/cons and usages of each service granularity.
-One sentence that stood out to me was "When building a new application, you should implement most capabilities as coarse-grained miniservices, unless you have a compelling arcitectural reason to adopt coarser- or finer-grained granularity.
+Something that Gartner states that stood out to me was "When building a new application, you should implement most capabilities as coarse-grained miniservices, unless you have a compelling arcitectural reason to adopt coarser- or finer-grained granularity.
 When rearchitecting an existing application, leave functionality in the monolith until you have a reason to refactor it into a seperately deployable component.
 It was